WeDot-Engine/WeDot-docs/src/classes/class_gltfcamera.md

 - `void` **set_perspective** ( value: [`bool`](class_bool.md) )
 - [`bool`](class_bool.md) **get_perspective** ( )

 Whether or not the camera is in perspective mode.
 If false, the camera is in orthographic/orthogonal mode.
-This maps to GLTF's camera `type` property.
-See [`Camera3D.projection`](class_camera3d.md#class_camera3d_property_projection) and the GLTF spec for more information.
+This maps to glTF's camera `type` property.
+See [`Camera3D.projection`](class_camera3d.md#class_camera3d_property_projection) and the glTF spec for more information.

 <!-- rst-class:: classref-item-separator -->